urbanware-org/salomon/release/README.md

 # Building a customized release

-Repository clones of *Salomon* include `make.sh` which is some sort of release builder script.
+Repository clones of *Salomon* include `build.sh` which is some sort of release builder script.
 As this statement suggests, it is not a part in the official release.

 This script is used to create the archive and the corresponding checksum file for the official releases of the original repository.
 The archive contains all project relevant files (including the source code) without any of the *GitHub* specific files that are not necessary in order to use the project.